stbraun/mind_monitor/README.md

 The device connects via Bluetooth to the computer.
 There is a low-level COM and a nice socket based protocol.
 Data can be read as Json string and therefore easily processed using Python.

-Currently MongoDB is used for persisitence.
-A simple graph of the captured data based on matplotlib is provided.
+Currently *MongoDB* is used for persistence.
+A simple graph of the captured data based on *matplotlib* is provided.

 ### How do I get set up? ###